 To me, there is a deeper meaning in this field of work.
 It is not the academics that matter at the end of the day, but the child’s character.
-Preschool education is about the caregiving, since I am spending one full day with the children; I can empower the children, make them go beyond their bottom line, and think out of the box.
+Preschool education is about caregiving, since I am spending one full day with the children; I can empower the children, make them go beyond their bottom line, and think out of the box.

 Innocent Yet Straightforward (With No Hard Feelings)

 I remembered how I went to a class one day and one of my class children asked me, “Teacher Heather, how come your face got so many red red things?”

 “Teacher Heather did not drink enough water, this is the reason why there are red things on my face, and the red things are called pimples, when you grow up, sometimes you might have it too”.

 I did feel a little embarrassed back then because I was pretty insecure about the pimples that were all over my face back then.
-But I realized, children are just being children, when they speak what is on their mind, they don’t filter their words or sugar coat it.
+But I realized, children are just being children, when they speak what is on their mind, they don’t filter their words or sugar coat them.

 Stubborn or Matured?